QubitPi/java-code-review-guide-book/README.md

 area.

-But before I tell you about those practical and useful industry standards on many aspects of Software Engineering, I fell it is important that I tell you about the origins of my somewhat over-stricted view and therefore of this book.
+But before I tell you about those practical and useful industry standards on many aspects of Software Engineering, I feel it is important that I tell you about the origins of my somewhat over-stricted view and therefore of this book.
 Luckily, my introduction to this arena started with one of my Yahoo! colleague, Rick, who profoundly changed my outlook on Software Development and largely determined my future philosophy on Software Design.

-Rick was a Senior Software Engineer at Yahoo!.
+[Rick](https://github.com/cdeszaq) was a Senior Software Engineer at Yahoo!.
 During my very early career period, however, I was at that time a recent graduate who just learned there was something called "code review" in this world few months ago.

 In addition to the fascinating persona Rick presented about himself, what struck me most about him was his attitude to each details of the Software design and implementation.
 Many times, when I raised a question in front of him in office,